leukeleu/django-hidp/packages/hidp/docs/templates.md

 ## accounts/recovery/email/

-Templates for to password recovery emails can be found in `templates/hidp/accounts/recovery/email`.
+Templates related to password recovery emails can be found in `templates/hidp/accounts/recovery/email`.

 ### password_reset_body.txt (and .html)